-Don’t conduct one simple interview and then make a decision from there.
-You need to conduct multiple interviews where you can take the time to make sure that he or she is the right fit for the company.
-This isn’t something that you can know from one session.
+Don’t conduct a straightforward interview and then decide from there.
+You need to conduct multiple interviews where you can take the time to make sure that they are the right fit for the company, and this isn’t something that you can know from one session.

 Take Personality into Consideration

-Education and experience shouldn’t be the only qualifications that you’re looking for.
-You need to take personality into consideration as well.
-The personalities of your employees are going to affect the work culture greatly.
+Education and experience shouldn’t be the only qualifications you’re looking for.
+You need to consider personality as well.
+The characters of your employees are going to affect the work culture significantly.

 The character and attitude of the new employee should match your company’s culture and vision for your work environment.

 Have an Always Current List of Desired Qualities